obDann/lets-learn-R-and-SAS/README.md

 # Let's learn R and SAS

-The purpose of this repository is to learn SAS, R, and fundamental applications of statistics throughout the timeframe of my Applied Statistics education.
+The purpose of this repository is to learn SAS, R, and fundamental applications of statistics throughout the timeframe of my formal Applied Statistics education.
 This repository is expected to be active from September 2018 to April 2019.

 Any R code is written in a ".Rmd" format as opposed to a ".R" format; hence why this repository seems SAS heavy, but it actually is not.

-Note that more topics are covered in the courses themselves, and those courses will continue to evolve over time with possibly different libraries/technologies.
+Note that more topics are covered in the courses themselves (like Principal components, factor analysis, and time-series analysis), and those courses will continue to evolve over time with possibly different libraries/technologies.
 You can find out more about these topics [here (Applications of Statistical Methods)](https://www.utsc.utoronto.ca/~butler/c32/) and [here (Statistics for Life and Social Sciences)](https://www.utsc.utoronto.ca/~butler/d29/) taught by [Professor Butler](https://github.com/nxskok).

 ---